leozhao0709/iOS2ndRound/iOS_Note/xib.md

 * If you are **not** using **autolayout**, then it's better to do **not** change its **frame width and frame height**.

 * don't use `init(frame: CGRect)` to initial xib file.
 It won't work.
-We can create a static method to create xib.
+We can create a static method to return xib.

 ## 2. change the xib initial status (awakeFromNib)